In this article:

 About Hair Serums

-Hair serums refer to synthetic, silicone-based products that are commonly used as styling agents.
+Hair serums refer to hair care products that are commonly used as styling agents.

 A hair serum covers the outer surface of the hair and protects, provides shine, and smoothens the hair.
 It also hydrates the hair and prevents it from tangling and frizziness.
 (1)